Celebrate the Winter Solstice In Style With Grammy Winner Paul Winter

 Since 1980, Winter and the Paul Winter Consort have also been artists-in-residence at New York’s Cathedral of St. John the Divine, putting on more than one hundred performances which include his now famous Winter Solstice Celebration that includes international musicians, dancers, and performing artists from many disparate traditions.

-This year, such traditions include the Pletenitsa Balkan Choir directed by Christiane Karam, gospel singer Theresa Thomason, and the more than two-down dancers and drummers of the Forces of Nature Dance Theatre, directed by Abdel Salaam.
+This year, such traditions include the ten-member Paul Winter Consort, gospel singer Theresa Thomason, and the more than two-dozen dancers and drummers of the Forces of Nature Dance Theatre.
 All this in addition to the now traditional Consort, the cathedral’s own immense pipe organ, and the ceremonial raising of an enormous, seven-foot sun gong.

 Ahead of this season’s Solstice Celebration, Winter was kind enough to sit down with us to discuss the coming festivities.